philgyford/mailman-archive-scraper/README.markdown

 ## What would also be nice:

 * Full text of messages in the RSS feed.
-I couldn't work out how to easily extend PyRSS2Gen to add content:encoded elements to each item.
+I couldn't work out how to easily extend PyRSS2Gen to add content:encoded or dc:creator elements to each item.
 Suggestions for this are very welcome.